 Transitional seasons like spring often bring about new and exciting plant life for curious pets to explore.
 As the temperature rises, pets risk exposure to a variety of toxic plants, flowers, and even seasonal foods—some more obvious to pet owners than others.
 So what’s the best way to keep pet owners in the loop on pet poison?

-Your veterinary blog can be a major asset here, allowing you to disseminate critical information about seemingly ordinary plant and food items that clients may not realize are dangerous for their pets.
+Your veterinary blog can be a major asset here, allowing you to disseminate critical information about seemingly ordinary plants and food items that clients may not realize are dangerous for their pets.
 This sort of thing is done often around the holidays, so there’s no reason it won’t be just as successful for making the most of the great outdoors in warm weather.
 After all, avoidance is the best form of poison control!

-Snakes, coyotes, and bears—oh my!
+Snakes, coyotes, and bears

-Need some more inspiration for veterinary blog post ideas?
-Move over toxic plants, let’s talk about the dangerous wildlife that resurfaces after the winter thaw.
 Depending on where your clinic calls home, local pets could encounter a variety of potentially dangerous animals while out on walks, at the dog park, or even in their own backyard.
 Will your clients know how to handle these situations?

 While you want to avoid frightening pet owners, it can be helpful to do a brief roundup of local risk species in your area.
 You can spread the word on social media and provide educational handouts at the office to raise awareness of potential bite, fight, and disease exposure risks.

-Together, let’s make this season safer and healthier for pets by implementing these simple, yet effective client education strategies at your veterinary practice!
+Together, let’s make this season safer and healthier for pets by implementing these simple, yet effective client education strategies at your veterinary practice.